Jim-Holmstroem/jim-holmstroem.github.io/_posts/2015-1-30-algebra-of-data-types.markdown

 categories: programming type-theory
 ---

-This post is based on the presentation given in [Algebra of Algebraic Data Types](https://www.youtube.com/watch?v=YScIPA8RbVE) (highly recommended).
+This post is based on the first half of the presentation given in [Algebra of Algebraic Data Types](https://www.youtube.com/watch?v=YScIPA8RbVE) (highly recommended).

 Running
 -------